herlon214/gdsc/README.md

 D.A just merged his feature to stagging environment (website_develop) because it's done.

 D.B wants to test his feature in the stagging environment.
-But he can't merge to website_develop because it would be merged to master without being done and cause errors.
+But he can't merge to website_develop because it would be merged to master without being done and cause errors (D.B will merge develop to master soon).

 > **GDSC** will clone the service **website_develop** with a new name based on the branch's name and a new Traefik URI.